Locnar68/Automic-Bootstrap/README.md

           │   └───────────┘       └───────────┘     │
           │                                         │
           └─────────────────────────────────────────┘

 CLI Workflow
-pgsql
-Copy
-Edit
  ┌────────────┐
  │ provision  │ → Launch AWS infra (VPC, SG, EC2) + user-data
  └─────┬──────┘
        ↓
  ┌────────────┐
  │ install-db │ → PostgreSQL + AEDB schema + tablespaces
  └─────┬──────┘
        ↓
  ┌───────────────┐
  │ install-ae    │ → AE Engine config + TLS + JDBC
  └─────┬─────────┘
        ↓
  ┌───────────────┐
  │ install-awi   │ → AWI + JCP CN mapping
  └─────┬─────────┘
        ↓
  ┌───────────────┐
  │ install-sm    │ → Service Manager + UC4 definitions
  └─────┬─────────┘
        ↓
  ┌───────────────┐
  │ install-agents│ → Unix / Windows / SQL / REST agents
  └─────┬─────────┘
        ↓
  ┌───────────────┐
  │ install-analytics │ → Analytics datastore + props
  └─────┬─────────┘
        ↓
  ┌────────────┐
  │ verify     │ → Health checks, log verification
  └─────┬──────┘
        ↓
  ┌──────────────┐
  │ deprovision  │ → Destroy AWS resources & clean up
  └──────────────┘

-Credits
-All development and troubleshooting completed collaboratively via Vibe Coding with ChatGPT, using SSH sessions, SQL inspection, and AWS infrastructure scripting.
+About the Automic ZIP

+This repo does not contain Broadcom Automic installation media.
+Download from your licensed Broadcom/Automic portal and upload to:

+/opt/automic/install/Automic.Automation_<version>.zip

+Development Method

+All automation here was created through VibeCoding by Mike Pepe — a live, iterative style of coding that adapts instantly to feedback, tests, and results.

+More Details

+See docs/USAGE.md
+ for:

+Stage-by-stage installs (install-db, install-awi, etc.)

+Deprovisioning AWS resources

+Smoke tests and verification

+Full architecture notes

+---

+✅ This is **ready to copy-paste** into GitHub and will keep the formatting exactly as you see it.

+Do you want me to now **write the full `docs/USAGE.md`** (expanded commands, smoke tests, teardown, diagrams) so you have the split structure complete?